WWE Women's Championship

 The WWE Women's Championship is a women's professional wrestling world championship created and promoted by the American promotion WWE, defended on the SmackDown brand division.
 It is one of two women's world titles for WWE's main roster, along with the Women's World Championship on Raw.
-The current champion is Jade Cargill, who is in her first reign.
-She won the title by defeating previous champion Tiffany Stratton at Saturday Night's Main Event on November 1, 2025.
+The current champion is Chelsea Green, who is in her first reign.
+She won the title by defeating Charlotte Flair, Jade Cargill, Lash Legend, and Tiffany Stratton in a five-way ladder match at SummerSlam Night 2 on August 2, 2026.
+At the time, Green was recognized as interim champion due to an injury incurred by lineal champion Rhea Ripley, but on September 11, 2026, WWE retroactively ended Ripley's reign on August 2 with Green recognized as the lineal champion.

-Established on April 3, 2016, at WrestleMania 32, it replaced the Divas Championship and has a unique title history, separate from WWE's original Women's Championship and the Divas Championship.
+Established on April 3, 2016, at WrestleMania 32 and presented by WWE Hall of Famer Lita, it replaced the WWE Divas Championship and has a unique title history, separate from WWE's original Women's Championship and the Divas Championship.
 Charlotte Flair, then known simply as Charlotte, was the inaugural champion.
 As a result of the 2016 WWE Draft, the championship became exclusive to Raw and was renamed the Raw Women's Championship while SmackDown created the SmackDown Women's Championship as its counterpart.
-As a result of the 2023 WWE Draft, the Raw and SmackDown women's championships switched brands, with the Raw Women's Championship reverting to its original name of WWE Women's Championship, while the SmackDown Women's Championship became the Women's World Championship.
-The WWE Women's Championship is the third overall women’s singles championship to be created by WWE, after the Divas Championship and the NXT Women's Championship.
+As a result of the 2023 WWE Draft, the Raw and SmackDown women's championships switched brands, with the Raw Women's Championship reverting to its original name of WWE Women's Championship, while the SmackDown title became the Women's World Championship.
+The WWE Women's Championship is the third overall women's singles championship to be created by WWE, after the Divas Championship and the NXT Women's Championship.

 The title was the first women's championship to headline a WWE pay-per-view and livestreaming event, which occurred at Hell in a Cell in 2016.
 It also headlined WWE's first all-female event, Evolution in 2018.
-Along with the SmackDown Women's Championship at the time, it was also defended in the main event match of the 35th edition of WWE's flagship event, WrestleMania, in 2019.
+Along with the SmackDown Women's Championship at the time, it was also defended in the main event match of the 35th edition of WWE's flagship event, WrestleMania, in 2019, which was the first-ever women's match to headline the annual event.